Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 ## Expected Output

-The console UART of the MAX32690 EV Kit will output these messages:
+The console UART of the MAX32690 EV Kit will output these messages, along with real-time accelerometer data:

 ```
 MAX32690 I2C ADXL343 demo.